tshates/tshates.github.io/_pages/about.md

 ======
 I am currently a Scientist in R&D Infectious Disease at Quest Diagnostics.
 I now work with serology assays and infectious disease diagnostics - a very different group of “bugs” from my dissertation. <br><br>

+In general, my interests include detection of infectious diseases, with a special focus on arthropod-borne pathogens and their vectors.

 Education
 ======
 University of California, Riverside  <br>